stella-chmt/resume/English.md

 * Pingan Health Cloud Co.
 Ltd, China    June 2016 - May 2017
 _This company is an important part of Pingan Group and its integrated internet services platform which focuses on healthcare._
   * Responsible for the test of the e-commerce website’s search and recommendation system of Ping An Health.
-  * Analyzed business requirements, performed functional, regression, performance and reliability testing to uncover defects and suggest improvements for the product.
+  * Analyzed business requirements, performed functional, regression, performance and reliability testing to uncover defects and propose improvements for the product.
   * Project Experience:
     Planned and implemented all the testing work for the search optimization project which decreased the none-hit-rate of searching by 4%, and due to which being awarded the CTO-Q4 Prize.

 * Internet Plus Holdings LTD (former Dianping), China    July 2012 - April 2016
 _Dianping is the NO.1 O2O Chinese mobile internet company operating a local life information and trading platform._
-  * Led a six-member software QA team in the Search Department which consists of 45 developers, to develop and implement quality-assurance and quality-control methodologies to ensure compliance with QA standards and customer requirements.
+  * Led a 6 members' software QA team in the Search Department which consists of 45 developers, to develop and implement quality-assurance and quality-control methodologies to ensure compliance with QA standards and customer requirements.
   * Analyzed business requirements, performed functional, reliability, performance and compatibility testing and followed user feedbacks to improve user experience.
   * Developed effective UI and API automation testing scripts and optimized product developing process to increase the whole department’s work efficiency.
   * Provided the developer team with detailed reports on quality metrics, identified bugs and recommended fixes.